nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="g-include-polygons"></a> Include generated orbital polygons.

-Include generated polygons in orbital granules.
+Include generated polygons in orbital granules for ATOM and JSON results.
 False by default.

 Note: Including generated polygons may increase result sizes by several orders of magnitude.